History

 In 1986, Jennie Feigenbaum, a former opera singer, was giving voice lessons in Highland Park.
 She wanted to form a community chorus that would include some of her musical acquaintances.
 Through their efforts, the Highland Park Community Chorus was born.

-The chorus, which currently has 45 members, supports itself through members’ dues and some fundraising activities, and arts grants from the New Jersey State Council on the Arts.
+With approximately 35 members, HPCC supports itself through members’ dues, donor contributions, fundraising activities and arts grants from the New Jersey State Council on the Arts.
 The grants are made possible in part by the Middlesex County Cultural and Heritage Commission.
-With its funds, it pays a professional director and an accompanist, who have changed over the years, and have each contributed uniquely to the development of the chorus.
-The chorus also maintains an extensive music library, maturing from its early days when it borrowed its music from the town’s high school music department, with whom it shared a director, and rehearsal and performance space.
-Since 1994, the chorus rehearses and, generally, performs at the Reformed Church of Highland Park.
+With its funds, it pays a professional director and an accompanist, who have over the years contributed uniquely to the development of the Chorus.
+If you wish to become a Donor, please click on Become a Sponsor.